A11yhacks/TreasureHunt/documentation/readme.md

 python debug.py
 and consult the output.
 This script is a minimal version of the treasure hunt which, as the name implies, is designed for debugging your root.
 When a beacon is in range its major & minor values are printed, although if multiple packets are received in a ro from one beacon only the first is displayed.
 If you have modified a given beacon and wish to test its range again, you will need to walk to the sight of another beacon then walk back to the original one.
 The Shutdown functionality has not been implemented in this script.
 3. Walk your root taking care to pass the clues in the same order that the participants will do whilst checking that you are happy with the performance of the beacons.
 Pay particular attention to scenarios where 2 beacons are close to each other, consulting the output from the Pi to make sure that it is not possible for both of them to be detected at the same time.
-If this does happen, experiment with repositioning one of the beacons slightly - E.G. high up, low down, inside a cupboard, behind a door etc.  We found the Estimote companion app useful for modifying the range of individual beacons on the go for scenarios where "3 feet" was actually considerably less due to the environment.
-Please also be mindful of scenarios where participants may pass a clue on root to another one - E.G. try to avoid clue 5 sounding when participants are on their way to clue 2.
+If this does happen, experiment with repositioning one of the beacons slightly - E.G. high up, low down, inside a cupboard, behind a door etc. Please also be mindful of scenarios where participants may pass a clue on root to another one - E.G. try to avoid clue 5 sounding when participants are on their way to clue 2.
+We found the Estimote companion app useful for modifying the range of individual beacons on the go for scenarios where "3 feet" was actually considerably less due to the environment.
-4. Once you're happy with everything you will have most likely walked the root a large number of times and will have started to question why you committed to do the activity in the first place.
+4. Once you're happy with everything you will have most likely walked the root a large number of times and will have started to question why you committed to doing the activity in the first place.
 Never the less, it is important to carry out one last check by starting at the beginning & walking it through to confirm that no more adjustments need to be made.
 Keep on doing this until you can walk the root without changing anything.

 Supplied .py files:

 3 .py files are supplied with this activity:

 bluescan.py - methods to scan for nearby BLE devices.
-Participants need not concern themselves with the content of this file. debug.py - a minimal implementation of the treasure hunt activity for debugging purposes.a hunt.py - the main treasure hunt file that participants should modify.
+Participants need not concern themselves with the content of this file. debug.py - a minimal implementation of the treasure hunt activity for debugging purposes. hunt.py - the main treasure hunt file that participants should modify.

 Understanding hunt.py: